seet23/chainEducationTrustStack/README.md

-To run these project run these commands:
+To run this project run these commands:
 ```
 npm install
 bower install